Ovary

 • Abnormal differentiation of fetal germ cells

-• Pure mature and immature teratomas derived from no transformed ovarian germ cells
+• Pure mature and immature teratomas are not derived from transformed ovarian germ cells

 • Teratomatous components of mixed germ cell tumors derived from their associated nonteratomatous components

-• Pure mature and immature teratomas do not have i(12p) or 12p amplification but these abnormalities are identified in both teratomatous and nonteratomatous components of mixed germ cell tumors, supporting a different pathogenesis for pure versus mixed tumors (Mod Pathol 2006;19:766)
+• Pure mature and immature teratomas do not have i(12p) or 12p amplification, abnormalities that are identified in both teratomatous and nonteratomatous components of mixed germ cell tumors; this supports a different pathogenesis for pure versus mixed tumors (Mod Pathol 2006;19:766)

 • 25% of cases with immature teratoma have peritoneal implants composed of mature glial tissue (gliomatosis peritonei); this phenomenon is thought to arise from metaplasia of submesothelial cells in response to growth factors secreted by the ovarian tumor, rather than a true metastatic process (Hum Pathol 1976;7:625, Hum Pathol 2004;35:685, Int J Gynecol Cancer 2015;25:244, Mod Pathol 2015;28:1613)

-• Rarely, also have mature glial tissue present in lymph nodes (nodal gliomatosis), usually with associated gliomatosis peritonei
+• Rarely, mature glial tissue is also present in lymph nodes (nodal gliomatosis), usually with associated gliomatosis peritonei

 • Prognosis is good and the presence of nodal gliomatosis does not warrant chemotherapy (J Ovarian Res 2016;9:45, Mod Pathol 2015;28:1613)